aerogear/modern-appdev-workshop/README.md

 ![mobile-services.json with Sync Config](./doc/img/mobile-services-with-sync.png)

 7. Copy the `mobile-services.json` into `client/src/mobile-services.json` in your local project.
-8. Restart your client application locally with `npm run start`
+8. Restart your client application locally with `npm run start`.

 You should notice this time when the application restarts that any Task items previously created are gone.
 This is because our app is now working against the server running in OpenShift.
 You can double check this by opening the network tab in Chrome Dev Tools (or the dev tools equivalent in other browsers), refreshing the page and inspecting the `graphql` requests being sent.

 ![Requests in Chrome Dev Tools](./doc/img/dev-tools-server-openshift.png)

-## G) Enabling Auth Service (Keycloak) in the Application.
+## 7. Enabling Auth Service (Keycloak) in the Application.

 Let's add a keycloak integration to our react application.
 We can do this by binding the Identity Management Service from the MDC.
-When we create a binding for the Identity Management Service, a new Keycloak realm is created specifically for our application and a starter public client is created with some default values that allow logins from web / cordova applications.
+When we create a binding for the Identity Management Service, a new Keycloak realm is created specifically for our application and a starter public client is created with some default values that allow logins from web applications.

 1. Go to the `Mobile Services` tab in the MDC.
 2. Click the `Bind to App` button on the Identity Management Service.